 Creating and Keeping a Working Pantry to Combat Food Insecurity

 Quarantines and winter storms aside, there are so many other reasons to keep a working pantry.
-Food security during hard economic times and job loss is one that so many are dealing with in today's world.
+Food security during hard economic times, inflation, and job loss is one that so many are dealing with in today's world.
 Also, how annoying is it when you have a meal planned and you go to make it only to find out you're missing a key ingredient?
-If you plan well, this won't happen!
+If you plan well and keep a working pantry, this won't happen!
 Check out my post on Simple Menu Planning for Busy People for more tips on that.

 So, what is a working pantry?
-Basically, it's a fully stocked pantry that you eat from and replace things as they go.
-It's not a super long-term storage system, nor is it a food hoard of the kind that some like to keep for the "end of the world".
-I do not recommend going out and hoarding a ton of food right now.
-Please don't be part of that problem!
+Basically, it's a fully stocked pantry that you replenish your kitchen from and replace things as they go.
+Think of it as a grocery store at home.
 I recommend collecting this food a little at a time, as you can, or if there are sales on quality food.
 The idea with a working pantry, once you have it stocked, is that you have one container of the food that you're using, and one in the pantry as back-up.
 Then when it's out, you shop your pantry and jot that item down on your running shopping list.

 Now, speaking of quality food, let's talk about diet types.
 Every household is different.
-Whether it's for food sensitivities/allergies or lifestyle, there are so many different takes on what is healthy.
-For our household, I make a lot of our meals homemade and we use mostly organic foods.
-We try to limit sugar intake and sometimes I like to do a round of Whole30 for a reset (I'll write about that some other day, when I plan another round).
+Whether it's for food sensitivities/allergies or lifestyle, there are so many different takes on what people think of as healthy.
+You should always prep what you and your family like to eat.
+It's no use putting away tons of foods that your family won't like to eat.
+For our household, I make a lot of our meals homemade and we use mostly organic and whole foods.
+We try to limit sugar intake and we stick to real foods (no artificial colors or flavors).
 Today I'm going to be talking specifically about the foods that we use in my household, so take what info you might find useful and tailor it to your household needs!

 Below I will talk about pantry staples, or "dry goods", freezer foods, and refrigerated foods and I'll break each section down into types.